Russia arrests anti-war activist following blast that killed hawkish blogger - KTVZ

 “Trepova participated in an unsanctioned rally on the day the special military operation began in Ukraine and was subjected to administrative arrest,” the article read, adding that court records confirmed that Trepova was arrested on March 9, 2022 and sentenced to 10 days in prison.

+The Investigative Committee of Russia later claimed that “the planning and organization” of the killing was “carried out from the territory of Ukraine,” reclassifying the criminal case as a terrorist act.

-Ivan Zhdanov, a long-time associate of Navalny, said the accusation was an attempt to prolong Navalny’s jail term.
+Ivan Zhdanov, a long-time associate of Navalny, said the accusation that his Anti-Corruption Foundation was involved is an attempt to prolong Navalny’s jail term.
 “This is a rather idiotic situation.
 To refute the fact that we did it is idiocy.
 Obviously, we are not involved in this,” he said.

+A senior politician with the governing United Russia party said Monday that the killing of Tatarsky shows that “stringent measures” must be taken against the informal opposition in Russia, despite Zhdanov’s rejection of any link.

+“This is treason.
+All these people related to such organizations, should be prosecuted a traitors.
+This is a matter of honor to detain the heads of these organizations no matter where they are,” lawmaker Andrei Isaev said.

 US and Ukrainian officials have in the past warned that Russia has planned so-called “false flag” attacks inside Russian territory as a pretext for military escalation, including Russian claims ahead of last year’s full-scale invasion that Ukraine was sending “saboteurs” over the Russian border.